Skip to main content

 • Identify and evaluate Citizen Science methodologies and levels of participation.

-• Recognise ethical considerations and obtain ethical approval for CS research.
+• Recognise ethical considerations and the need for ethical approval for CS research.

 • Develop strategies for recruiting and sustaining volunteer engagement.